anishdsk/Learning-Log/README.md

 ## URL:

 ### My Heroku account is experiencing problems at the moment.
 I contacted Heroku to fix it so the URL may be down for a few days.
-I have uploaded pictures of the app's pages and features at the bottom of the README that you can look at in the meantime.
+I have uploaded iamges of the app's pages and features at the bottom of the README that you can look at in the meantime.

 https://simplelearninglog.herokuapp.com/